Research

 Action 4.1

-Metric(s): Increase the number of investigators by 10% over five years; establish sustainable centers, programs and departments; relate to DC Health outcomes.
+Metric(s): Increase the number of SMHS investigators by 10% over five years; establish sustainable centers, programs and departments; pursue/ renew major collaborative grants (DC-CFAR, CTSA, CCSG), relate research to DC Health needs.

 Timeline: 2022-2026